Jibin-Gigi/Flames-Calculator/README.md

    ./flamesCalculator
    ```

-5.Enter your name and your crush's name when prompted<br>The program will output the relationship status
+5.Enter your name and your crush's name when prompted<br>The program will output the relationship status<br>
  &emsp; eg:
   ```bash
    Enter your name: John